TritonDataCenter/linux-live/docs/3-systemd-integration.md

    Triton agent.
 This implies that as services and platform images evolve, the future versions of Triton agents need to know how to migrate any configuration between arbitrary configuration versions.
+5. End users can add systemd unit files to `/opt/custom/systmed` which will be automatically enabled and started by systemd.

 ### Example: Fixing a broken service